 The price quoted here is a duty paid price.
 This is currently under bond and if you would like to arrange for an under bond transfer of this, then pleasecontact us by clicking here.

-Please note this wine listing is for a case of 24 half bottles and not as single bottles.
+Please note this wine listing is for an original wooden case of 24 half bottles and not as single bottles.
 If you wish to inquire about a bottle purchase, then please contact us by clicking here.